When God looks down on the earth, what do you suppose He sees?

 I do not agree with this view, however.

 It seems to me that God doesn’t need to look down as though He was an astronaut, for He does not have such limitations.
 God knows and sees all, the “good, the bad and the ugly.”
 We know from Scripture that God sees things differently than most of us do; that is for certain.
-He sees our rebellion, He sees our repentance, He sees us slip and fall and get up again.
+He sees our rebellion, He sees our repentance, He sees us slip and fall again.

 He also sees that He has a people who have been redeemed and who desire to serve Him.
 He sees many go forth in this world to share the Gospel, to give aid to the poor, the hungry, the sick and the oppressed.
 He sees many growing daily in their faith, being transformed into His likeness, slowly at first, and then more and more through the years.
 He sees those people giving glory to His name and boldly proclaiming His truth in the darkness of this world.